Kiosai/pride-malden-22/access.md

 Coytemore Lea Park is near to the Malden Center MBTA Station.
 (Bus info forthcoming.)

 ### VIRTUAL ACCESS
 The speaking program and interfaith service will be livestreamed (link to come).
 Between these events the livestream will be closed.
+We do not have live captioning availalbe but will enable autocaptioning.

 ### COVID POLICY
 As Coytemore Lea is a public park, we cannot enforce any covid precautions.
 However, we have several recommendations.